cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

     # Set the allowed CIDR block for database access through the
     # sidecar
     db_inbound_cidr = ["0.0.0.0/0"]
-    # Set the allowed CIDR block for health check requests to the
+    # Set the allowed CIDR block for monitoring requests to the
     # sidecar
-    healthcheck_inbound_cidr = ["0.0.0.0/0"]
+    monitoring_inbound_cidr = ["0.0.0.0/0"]
+    # Name of the CloudWatch log group used to push logs
+    cloudwatch_log_group_name = "cyral-example-loggroup"

     # Set the parameters to access the private Cyral container
     # registry.
 These parameters can be found on the sidecar